U.S. Citizenship FAQ

 What is judicial review?

-In naturalization cases, judge from the federal district court hears your case.
+In naturalization cases, a judge from the federal district court hears your case.
 You must file the Petition for Review with the U.S. district court in the area where you live within 120 days after USCIS denies your administrative review.
 You will send one copy of the petition to your USCIS district office director and one copy to the Secretary of the Department of Homeland Security.
 You should get an attorney to help you with the petition and prepare you to appear before a judge.
-Further information please refer to USCIS website.
+For further information, please refer to the USCIS website.

 Can I Apply for Citizenship If I’ve Divorced the Person Who Got Me My Green Card?